PLANET (PLANET) Price Tops $0.0001 on Major Exchanges

-PLANET (PLANET) traded up 15.1% against the dollar during the 1 day period ending at 17:00 PM ET on March 28th.
-PLANET has a total market capitalization of $88.10 million and approximately $21.33 million worth of PLANET was traded on exchanges in the last 24 hours.
-One PLANET token can now be purchased for about $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
-In the last seven days, PLANET has traded 25.5% higher against the dollar.
+PLANET (PLANET) traded down 3% against the US dollar during the twenty-four hour period ending at 12:00 PM ET on March 31st.
+In the last week, PLANET has traded 18.2% higher against the US dollar.
+One PLANET token can now be purchased for $0.0001 or 0.00000000 BTC on exchanges.
+PLANET has a total market capitalization of $74.51 million and $9.32 million worth of PLANET was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.